Analysis | Texas has managed the near-impossible: Its presidential election lawsuit just got worse

 But, then, Texas argues that the numbers can’t be trusted.
 In its original lawsuit, it cited the analysis of a man named Charles J. Cicchetti.
 Cicchetti argued that the odds of Biden winning all four of these states were 1 in 1 quadrillion, a claim he made based on the assumption that there was no significant difference in the votes counted before 3 a.m. on Nov.
 4 and those counted after.
 The implication was that such a late shift for Biden was nigh impossible.

 This has been debunked six ways from Sunday.
-The votes counted later were obviously different from those counted earlier: They were absentee ballots which were only counted beginning on Election Day itself in most states (generally because Republican-led legislatures declined to allow counting to begin earlier).
+The votes counted later were obviously different from those counted earlier: They were absentee ballots that were only counted beginning on Election Day itself in most states (generally because Republican-led legislatures declined to allow counting to begin earlier).
 Since those ballots demonstrably favored Biden by a wide margin, suggesting that they should have trended the same way as the votes cast on the day of the election is, to put it gently, idiotic.

 Texas’s response?